nsaccente/kubernetes-notes/kubernetes/tldr.md

    # Not in a namespace
    kubectl api-resources --namespaced=false
    ```

+<a href="#top">Back to top</a>

+---

 <a name="concepts-labelsandselectors"></a>
 ### Labels and Selectors

-1. **Labels** are key-value pairs that are attached to objects, and are intended to be used to
-   specify identifying attributes of objects that are meaningful and relevant to users.
+   1. **Labels** are key-value pairs that are attached to objects, and are intended to be used to specify identifying attributes of objects that are meaningful and relevant to users.
 Use labels to organize, select, or filter subsets of objects.
-Labels can be attached upon
-   the time of creation, and subsequently added and modified at any time.
+Labels can be attached upon the time of creation, and subsequently added and modified at any time.

    ```json
    "metadata": {
       "labels": {